acdh-oeaw/dhcr-main/documentation/TECH_DOC.md

 ### Administrator
-Administrator is the "highest" role in the application and has access to everything.
+Administrator is the "highest" role in the application and has access to everything and for all countries.

-#### Administrators are responsible for:
+#### Responsibilities
 - National Moderator tasks in countries where no moderator is available
 - Assigning National Moderators to a country
 - Maintain the public list of National Moderators https://dhcr.clarin-dariah.eu/national-moderators
 - Maintain the FAQs for: public, course contributor, national moderator

-TODO: start here
-#### Administrators can:
+#### Available tools
 - The same as National Moderators and also:
     - All National Moderator tasks, for all countries
     - View all external resouces added to courses